By Sanwar Ali

 The OISC has deliberately tried to make sure that as few people as possible are aware that discrimination claims can be made in the Employment Tribunal against the OISC as a Regulator.
 No information about this is made available on their website.
-This potentially affects thousands of people that are from minority groups or are women.
+This potentially affects thousands of people that are from minority groups or those who wish to make a complaint about sex discrimination.
 It is also taking an extremely aggressive attitude to try and avoid discrimination claims being made against them as a Regulator in the Employment Tribunal.
 Public Money is being used to try and make sure that the OISC has as much freedom as possible to discriminate.
 If the OISC tried to tell their employees that they have no right to take them to an Employment Tribunal there would be uproar.

 OISC sponsored by Home Office that has repeatedly been accused of discrimination